-Combining the ease of lemonade concentrate with fresh strawberries, lime juice, and tequila for this Strawberry Lemonade Margarita makes for a delicious cocktail that is so easy to make; perfect for summer sipping!
+Combining the ease of lemonade concentrate with fresh strawberries, lime juice, and tequila for this Strawberry Lemonade Margarita makes for a delicious cocktail that is so easy to make; perfect for spring or summer sipping!

 I received a bottle of 1800 Silver Tequila and things changed.
 I actually had planned to make a tequila cocktail with lemon and cherry preserves but that bottle arrived at the same time as some plump spring strawberries and I veered in a different direction.

 I wanted a pitcher filled with margaritas too; when I entertain, it’s a porch full of people (hoping to resurrect that pattern this summer) and making a pitcher of the same cocktail is the way to go.

 So…I sort of used my experience from making my favorite margarita.
 The Best Fresh Margarita Cocktail is just that but it’s time consuming to get that perfection.
 Lemons and Limes are juiced and added to the rest of the ingredients and then everything is steeped for several hours before being served.

 BUT when I’m in a pinch, I substitute lemonade and limeade for the juices and sugar and have something done in minutes…I used that idea to make this cocktail.
 Frozen lemonade makes it easy but it’s still tangy and delicious!